 It’s estimated that we spend up to a third of our lives asleep – though tell that to any new Mom, and they might doubt it.
 It’s a simple biological process that we all rely on for our health.
 Yet somehow, we get it wrong so often.

 When we don’t sleep well, we don’t function.
 It really is that simple.
+Even though you can take supplements from sites such as lcr health to give you that bit of energy you need to go ahead with your day, getting enough sleep is essential.
 Sleep is the time our bodies recharge, run repairs and even solidify memories.
 If you’re yawning in the middle of the day or always looking for one more hit of the snooze button, it’s time to figure out why.

 You Have Poor Sleep Hygiene

 Sleep hygiene is the medical term for the process of going to sleep.
 You can’t expect to shutdown your computer and immediately fall into a blissful sleep; there has to be a process of calming your mind.
 Tips include:

 - Going to bed at roughly the same time each night, and getting up at the same time each morning.

 - Making sure your room is comfortable for sleep.
 This means using fans or air conditioners to control temperature; it’s difficult to sleep when you’re too hot.
 In summer, with lighter nights, then blackout made blinds can help you switch from daytime to night.
 Your bedding should be comfortable and supportive.

 - If you wish to, making use of sleep aids like this delta 8 tincture to help your mind relax and get your body back into a good sleep cycle.

 - You don’t let yourself use the snooze button, as it can have catastrophic effects on your ability to be productive.